What Is the Autoimmune Protocol (AIP) Diet & Does It Work?

 In short, the diet is about eating precisely the same things that cavemen ate, according to scientists.
 But what can you eat if you follow this diet, and is there scientific evidence supporting its benefits?

 What Is the Autoimmune Paleo Diet?

 There’s increasing evidence that the foods consumed regularly during the Paleolithic Age may be healthier than today’s diet.
-The paleo diet was developed by Professor Loren Cordain, and the diet itself is based on the presumed diet from the Paleolithic period.
-The Paleolithic period or Old Stone Age is a historical period that runs from the date of human appearance to 10,000 BCE.
+Professor Loren Cordain developed the paleo autoimmune diet, and the diet itself is based on the presumed diet from the Paleolithic period, or Old Stone Age—a historical period that runs from the date of human appearance to 10,000 BCE.

-Although the first associations with the paleo autoimmune diet are related to large amounts of meat consumption, this doesn’t mean you should eat raw meat and only carrots.
-Still, the avoidаnce of certain foods such as sugars can undoubtedly be helpful for the body.
+Although the first associations with this diet are related to large amounts of meat consumption, this doesn’t mean you should eat raw meat and only carrots.
+Still, the autoimmune paleo diet recipes exclude certain foods such as sugars, which can undoubtedly be helpful for the body.
 But what are the risks?

 The role of the paleo diet in autoimmune diseases is increasingly being commented on.
 It’s thought that the autoimmune protocol diet is optimal for the prevention and treatment of certain chronic diseases.

 The idea behind the diet is this: obesity (with all the accompanying conditions), diabetes, and heart disease are all health concerns brought on by modern society, caused by the excessive intake of calories, salt, sugar, etc. Since this diet excludes the mentioned products and allows us to eat only unprocessed foods, it helps the body stay healthy.

 Fundamental changes to the original, historical AIP paleo diet began at the onset of the Neolithic Age.
 Moreover, together with the Industrial Revolution, these changes became too rapid—taking the evolutionary timeline into account.
 Thus, the human genome could only be slightly adapted to them.